 When Ozempic is added to existing metformin and/or thiazolidinedione therapy, the current dose of metformin and/or thiazolidinedione can be continued unchanged.

 When Ozempic is added to existing therapy of sulfonylurea or insulin, a reduction in the dose of sulfonylurea or insulin should be considered to reduce the risk of hypoglycaemia (see Precautions and Adverse Reactions).

 Self-monitoring of blood glucose is not needed in order to adjust the dose of Ozempic.
-However, when initiating treatment with Ozempic in combination with a sulfonylurea or an insulin, blood glucose self-monitoring may become necessary to adjust the dose of sulfonylurea and insulin, particularly when Ozempic is started and insulin is reduced.
+Blood glucose self-monitoring is necessary to adjust the dose of sulfonylurea and insulin, particularly when Ozempic is started and insulin is reduced.
 A stepwise approach to insulin reduction is recommended.

 Missed dose: If a dose is missed, it should be administered as soon as possible and within 5 days after the missed dose.
 If more than 5 days have passed, the missed dose should be skipped, and the next dose should be administered on the regularly scheduled day.
 In each case, patients can then resume their regular once weekly dosing schedule.

 Special populations: Elderly: No dose adjustment is required based on age.
 Therapeutic experience in patients ≥75 years of age is limited (see Pharmacology: Pharmacokinetics under Actions).

 Renal impairment: No dose adjustment is required for patients with mild, moderate or severe renal impairment.
 Experience with the use of semaglutide in patients with severe renal impairment is limited.
 Semaglutide is not recommended for use in patients with end-stage renal disease (see Pharmacology: Pharmacokinetics under Actions).